2017 Conference Chairs

 New York, New York

-Thomas Vitale, DPM serves as Assistant Professor of Surgical Sciences DPM, at the New York College of Podiatric Medicine.
+Thomas Vitale, DPM serves as Associate Professor of Surgical Sciences, at the New York College of Podiatric Medicine.

 Kerry Zang, DPM is a Diplomate, American Board of Podiatric Surgery, Fellow, American College of Foot & Ankle Surgeons, and Founder of the Arizona Institute of Footcare Physicians.
 Dr Zang has more than 40 years experience developing and providing the latest technologies in podiatric care.
 An innovator in his field, he has designed implants and surgical devices, including a joint replacement system for the great toe.
 Dr. Zang is a rotating speaker for the Podiatry program at Midwestern University in Phoenix, and is actively involved with teaching podiatric students, and lectures throughout the country to his colleagues.